Stanley Hall (dancer)

-Stanley Hall (1917-1994) was a British-born ballet dancer with an eclectic career that ranged from the Vic-Wells Ballet (later the Royal Ballet) to the Ballets de Paris, from major Hollywood movies to Broadway, and from TV specials to celebrity nightclub acts.
+Stanley Hall (16 June 1917 – 27 June 1994) was a British-born ballet dancer with an eclectic career that ranged from the Vic-Wells Ballet (later the Royal Ballet) to the Ballets de Paris, from major Hollywood movies to Broadway, and from TV specials to celebrity nightclub acts.
 Hall moved to Austin, Texas in the late 1960s and founded Austin Ballet Theatre, a ballet company that enjoyed great popularity for its monthly performances at the Armadillo World Headquarters from 1972 to 1980.
 In addition to his performance legacy, he was also a teacher and mentor to many aspiring dancers in Austin until his death in 1994.

 Biography

 Early life

-Stanley Hall was born on June 21, 1917, in Birmingham, England.
+Hall was born on 21 June 1917 to Sarah (née.
+Lang/Long) Hall and John Hall at Birmingham, England.
 He began studies with the Vic-Wells Ballet in London at the age of 12.

 Career

 He joined the Vic-Wells Ballet company as a soloist at the age of fifteen.
 (The Vic-Wells was the predecessor to the Sadler's Wells Ballet, which in turn became the Royal Ballet.)
 Hall danced under the direction of Ninette de Valois and was in the original casts of some of the early choreographies of Frederick Ashton.
 According to photographic evidence and oral testimony, at some point Hall also danced with the Birmingham Ballet, but the dates are unclear.